1maginativepen/Arduino_Smart-Locker/README.md

-# Smart Lockcer - Arduino Project
+# Smart Locker - Arduino Project
 IOT Device that uses fingerprint module and solenoids to set the security for the lockers.